-As of December 31, 2022 and 2021, we, through our 5% ownership interest in investment assets at the joint venture, had a note receivable totaling \$7.1 million outstanding with a highly-rated, offshore subsidiary of our joint venture partner.
+As of December 31, 2023 and 2022, we, through our5% ownership interest in investment assets at the joint venture, had a note receivable totaling \$\sigma\$.1 million outstanding with a highly-rated, offshore subsidiary of our joint venture partner.
 Under the terms of the agreement, there is no stated maturity date and, the joint venture may demand repayment of all or any portion of the outstanding balance on two business days' notice.
-Interest is earned based on the one-month LIBOR rate and is paid monthly.
-Interest income totaled \$0.1 million in 2022, less than \$0.1 million in 2021 and \$0.2 million in 2020.
+Interest is earned based on the one-month LIBOR rate per an active international exchange and is paid monthly.
+Interest income totaled \$0.1 million in 2023, \$0.1 million in 2022 and less than \$0.1 million in 2021.